Town Team Movement is building a movement of positive ‘doers’.

-- We inspire, support, connect and promote Town Teams
+- Inspire, support, connect and promote local Town Teams

-- We provide place consultancy services for local governments, State government agencies, private enterprises and more, often around creating a positive, ‘can do’ culture
+- Provide consultancy services for local governments, State government agencies, private enterprises and more

 Find out more about our story in the video below.